 NASCAR Heroes – Comic Book Review

-Every so often, a big company will try to promote their sport, product, or service, by creating a popular story aimed at children and teenagers.
+Every so often, a big company will try to promote their sport, product, or service, not through regular offers like Bet.co.za registration, but by creating a popular story aimed at children and teenagers.
 We’ve seen it with Teenage Mutant Ninja Turtles, Transformers, Disney characters as McDonald’s Happy Meal toys, as well as many others, but this one is created by NASCAR.
 Let’s take a look at NASCAR Heroes.

 The main character is Dashiell James, a janitor working for Jack Diesel’s racing team.
 He is friends with the mechanics from the opposing team, who, unlike his boss, are good-natured, but often fail to rise up to the occasion.
 It is only after an accident involving radioactive materials that Dashiell and his friends are changes into superheroes.
 Dashiell dons the driver’s outfit and gives the villain, Jack Diesel, a worthy opponent on and off the track under the name Jimmy Dash.

 The art style and the dialogues are aimed at being a combination of Speed Racer and a few of the old superhero comics.
 You have the jerk villain, the clumsy, but lovable hero, and the origin story involving radioactive stuff, all of which are pretty standard tropes.
 The art itself isn’t bad, but it is simple and it is clear that the preteens are the target demographic.